kristinalillie/recipes/recipes/easy-falafel.md

 ## Instructions

-Combine barbanzo beans, garlic, onion, coriander, cumin, salt and pepper (to taste) in medium bowl.
+Combine garbanzo beans, garlic, onion, coriander, cumin, salt and pepper (to taste) in medium bowl.
 Add flour and combine well.

 Mash garbanzo beans, making sure to mix ingredients together.
 You can also combine ingredients in a food processor.
 You want the result to be a thick paste.